hanfenglzb/git_learning/readme.md

 learning git again

-We are going to record some git commands here.
+We are going to record some git commands here. eg: git add/git commit